 This class is designed to prepare students for participation and theory of political campaigns of the United States political system.
-The course is an overview of major campaign topics (e.g., strategy, message and planning, support operations, campaign technology, political culture and public opinion, targeting, budgeting and fund-raising, candidate activity, contacting voters individually and in groups, mail and cyberspace campaigning, the mass media, GOTV [gettingout-the-vote], etc.).
-Prerequisite: POLS 1113.
+The course is an overview of major campaign topics (e.g., strategy, message and planning, support operations, campaign technology, political culture and public opinion, targeting, budgeting and fund-raising, candidate activity, contacting voters individually and in groups, mail and cyberspace campaigning in the mass media, GOTV [getting-out-the-vote], etc.).